Would you like more information about the program?

 The School shall make the appropriate refund within thirty (30) days of the date the School is able to determine that a student has withdrawn or has been terminated from a program.
 Refunds shall be based upon the last date of a student’s attendance or participation in an academic school activity.

-What If I Have a Complaint?
+What If I Have a Complaint and I am not a Maryland resident?

 All student complaints should be first directed to the school personnel involved.
 If no resolution is forthcoming, a written complaint shall be submitted to the director of the school.
 Whether or not the problem or complaint has been resolved to his/her satisfaction by the school, the student may direct any problem or complaint to the Executive Director, State Board of Career Colleges and Schools, 30 East Broad Street, Suite 2481, Columbus, Ohio, 43215, Phone 614-466-2752; toll-free 877-275-4219.